-Remuneration, etc., of Judges.
 124. The remuneration and other terms and conditions of service of a Judge of the Supreme Court or of a High Court shall be as provided in the Second Schedule.

-Resignation.
 125. A Judge of the Supreme Court or of a High Court may resign his office by writing under his hand addressed to the President.

-126. (1) A Judge of the Supreme Court or of a High Court shall not-
+126. (1) A Judge of the Supreme Court or of a High Court shall not:

-- (a) hold any other office of profit in the service of Pakistan; or - (b) occupy any other position carrying the right to remuneration for the rendering of services, but this clause shall not be construed as preventing a Judge from holding or managing his private property.
+(a) hold any other office of profit in the service of Pakistan; or but this clause shall not be construed as preventing a Judge from holding or managing his private property.